-The procedural rights of state and local government employees to challenge adverse disciplinary and performance-based adverse actions, through applicable grievance or personnel procedures, vary depending on the public entity employer and the severity of the adverse.
+The procedural rights of state and local government employees to challenge adverse disciplinary and performance-based adverse actions vary depending on the public entity employer and the severity of the action.

-Pursuant to Colorado law, state employees have the right to challenge adverse actions before an Administrative Law Judge of the Colorado Personnel Board.
+Under Colorado law, state employees may challenge adverse actions before an Administrative Law Judge of the Colorado Personnel Board.
 This right is provided to employees who have completed a probationary period and achieved certified personnel status in the state personnel system.

 A state employee contesting an adverse action is entitled to a hearing before an Administrative Law Judge with the Colorado Personnel Board.
-Thereafter, the employee has specific appeal rights to challenge the adverse action in additional proceedings.
+After that, the employee has specific appeal rights to challenge the adverse action in additional proceedings.

-Employees of the City and County of Denver have the right to contest specific personnel actions in appeals to the Career Service Board of the City and County of Denver.
+Employees of the City and County of Denver may contest specific personnel actions in appeals to the Career Service Board of the City and County of Denver.

-The Career Service Rules for the City of Denver provide for a grievance and mediation process, and additional avenues to challenge adverse actions, depending on the employee’s personnel status and the type of personnel action in issue.
+The Career Service Rules for the City of Denver provide for a grievance and mediation process and additional avenues to challenge adverse actions, depending on the employee’s personnel status and the personnel action.

 Murray Law seeks to assist and represent state and local government employees facing adverse employment actions.
 Please call Steven Murray at 720-600-6642.